- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Relationship of Form 26QB and Form 16B

-When an individual pays tax deduction at source to the Government, he or she will get a challan or return under section 26QB.
+When an individual pays TDS to the Government, he or she will get a challan or return under section 26QB.
 This is an electronically furnished document for tax deducted under section 194-IA.
 The Form 26QB should be filled correctly as there is no procedure to rectify the mistakes once the form is filled completely.
-Once this form is filled no changes can be made without contacting the income tax department directly.
+Once this form is filled, no changes can be made without contacting the income tax department directly.
 This form is important and further required to obtain Form 16B.
-There are few norms that are to be followed for this form.
-They are:
+There are a few norms that are to be followed for this form.
+They are -

 - Form 26QB is made for each buyer and seller combination.
-For example, if there is one buyer and three seller, Form 26QB will be made for each seller and buyer like seller 1 and buyer, seller 2 and buyer and seller 3 and buyer separately.
-Same rule follows if the number of buyers increases.
+For example, if there is one buyer and three sellers, Form 26QB will be made for each seller and buyer, like seller 1 and buyer, seller 2 and buyer, and seller 3 and buyer separately.
+The same rule follows if the number of buyers increases.

-To generate Form 16B you have to register with TRACES with various details.
-The details you have to submit while registration are your PAN details, details of tax deduction or details of challan or details of Form 26QB.
+To generate Form 16B, you have to register with TRACES with various details.
+The details you have to submit while registering are your PAN details, details of tax deduction or details of challan, or details of Form 26QB.
 Enter the verification code and then proceed.
 The activation link will be sent to you by email.
-To proceed further follow the steps:
+To proceed further, follow the steps: